 Barbara Scott and Thomas Elliott began working on their dream home in Bend, Oregon, during 2008.
 While in the planning stages, they decided to adapt their ideas to meet the requirements for the Living Building Challenge.
-It’s an aggressive approach to creating a structure that works “.”
+It’s an aggressive approach to creating a structure that works “as cleanly and efficiently as a flower.”
 They need to be self-sufficient and instead of using anticipation data, results are recorded for an entire year.

 Simply changing the design didn’t work initially, which led to the complete scrapping of their initial dream in home in late 2009.
 They had the aid of local architect, Tozer Design, for the new project, and they also worked with engineers, sustainability analysts, and other consultants when it came to making the right decisions to achieve the high certification.
 The owners were finally able to move in on January 2013 and the 12-month performance evaluation began on July 2015.

 Throughout production, news of the amazing “green dream home” received attention throughout the area.
 Family members and local city inhabitants were able to look at the construction process.
 After years of hard work, the result was a main building being surrounded by an accessory unit, detached apartment, and two detached garages to complete the enormous establishment.